 Within each school/program table, the calculation of attributed amounts is the same.
 The school/program table defines the schools and programs within schools for which attribution factors are to be included in the distribution of costs associated with the school/program table.
-Calculations for each attribution base (FTE, staff, and space) are handled identically.
+Calculations for each attribution base (FTE students, staff and space) are handled identically.

-- 1. District-level indirect costs attributable to all schools and programs.
-An example is Function 7100 (Board).
+- District-level indirect costs attributable to all schools and programs.
+An example is Function 7100, Board.
 The amount will be attributed to all programs at all schools.
-For each program at each school, the amount will be the product of multiplying the dollar amount of Function 7100 by a fraction.
-The numerator of the fraction will be the number of staff for the program at the school and the denominator will be the number of staff for all programs at all schools. - 2.
-District-level indirect costs attributable to a group of programs only.
-An example is the cost of supporting the office of the Assistant Superintendent for Career Education.
-This cost is part of Function 7200, General Administration, but the benefit is limited to career education.
-This cost will be attributed only to career education programs.
-Accordingly, through use of a table devoted to career education programs, the cost can be distributed to each career education program at each school by a fraction in which the numerator is the number of staff in the particular career education program at that school and the denominator is the number of staff in all career education programs in the school district.

-- 3. District-level indirect costs attributable to a single program.
-An example is the salary and benefits of a Program Coordinator (Function 6300) who serves only one program.
+For each program at each school, the amount will be the product of multiplying the dollar amount of Function 7100, Board, by a fraction.
+The numerator of the fraction will be the number of staff for the program at the school and the denominator will be the number of staff for all programs at all schools. - District-level indirect costs attributable to a group of programs only.
+An example is the cost of supporting the office of the assistant superintendent for Career Education.
+This cost is part of Function 7200, General Administration, but the benefit is limited to Career Education.
+This cost will be attributed only to Career Education programs.
+Accordingly, through use of a table devoted to Career Education programs, the cost can be distributed to each Career Education program at each school by a fraction in which the numerator is the number of staff in the particular Career Education programs in the school district. - District-level indirect costs attributable to a single program.
+For example, consider the salary and benefits of a program coordinator accounted for under Function 6300, Instruction and Curriculum

+Development Services, who serves only one program.
 This situation calls for use of a special table devoted to the program.
-The cost can be distributed to each school by multiplying the dollar amount by a fraction in which the numerator is the number of staff in the program at the school and the denominator is the number of staff in the program for the school district. - 4.
-School indirect costs recorded to school level.
+The cost can be distributed to each school by multiplying the dollar amount by a fraction in which the numerator is the number of staff in the program at the school and the denominator is the number of staff in the program for the school district.

+- School indirect costs recorded at the school level.
 The amount attributed to each program at a given school will be determined by the factor (staff or space, as determined by the function) for each program relative to the aggregate of that factor for all programs at the school.
-For example, if one teacher is employed in the ESE program of a school and there are nine other full-time teachers, then one-tenth of school indirect costs to be attributed on a staff basis will be attributed to ESE. - 5.
-School indirect costs recorded at district level.
-These amounts are identified as school level per Rule 6A-1.014, F.A.C., but practicality requires recording at district level.
+For example, if one teacher is employed in the ESE program of a school and there are nine other full-time teachers, then one-tenth of school indirect costs to be attributed on a staff basis will be attributed to the ESE program. - School indirect costs recorded at the district level.
+These amounts are identified as school-level per rule 6A-1.014, F.A.C., but practicality requires recording at the district level.
 An example of such costs is maintenance labor.
-These amounts are attributed in the same manner as district indirect costs, but reported as additions to school indirect.
-See the Program Cost Report User's Guide, Form 4A, for additional information on accurate reporting of this data. - 6.
-Residual direct amounts.
+These amounts are attributed in the same manner as district indirect costs, but reported as additions to school indirect costs.
+See the Program Cost Report User's Guide, Form 4A, for additional information on accurate reporting of this data. - Residual direct amounts.
 The nature of these items is described in the preceding section.
-These amounts are attributed in the same manner as district or school indirect amounts, except that the amounts are added to the particular object of direct costs. - 7.
-Food and student transportation services.
-These amounts are not attributed to programs, but are based on each school's share of FTE exclusive of Adult Education programs and off-campus Career Education programs.
+These amounts are attributed in the same manner as district or school indirect amounts, except that the amounts are added to the particular object of direct costs. - Food and student transportation services.
+These amounts are not attributed to programs, but are based on each school's share of FTE students exclusive of Adult Education programs and off-campus Career Education programs.
 Schools not served will be deleted from the tables needed for the functions.